EddieTheCubeHead/ClusterBot/contributing.md

 }
 ```

 You also need to add a folder named "persistence" in the root folder of the bot.

-After that you can run the bot by running bot.py with python.
+After that you can run the bot by
+running bot.py with python.

+## Configuring email credentials for development

+If you want to use the email functionality of the bot (ballots and verification), you need to supply a valid email
+username and password.
+Username should be supplied in "config.json", under the "BOT_EMAIL" variable name.
+The
+password should be supplied in "dev_secrets.json", under the "EMAIL_PASSWORD" variable name.

+## Configuring logging for development

+The bot's logging is controlled through variables found in "config.json".
+Discord.py logging and bot logging both
+have their own logger.
+You can control the output file (null to not output to file), output stream (null to not
+output to stream) and logging level for both by editing these variables accordingly.